 While all car accidents are serious, some of them tend to be more devastating than others.
 Head-on crashes - those in which the vehicles are approaching each other at the time of impact - are amongst the most harmful of all motor vehicle collisions.
-If you or a loved one has been involved in a car accident in Pembroke Pines or elsewhere in South Florida, the Pembroke Pines head-on collision lawyers at Cohn & Smith can help you pursue the financial compensation to which you may be entitled.Holding a Negligent Driver Accountable After a Head-on Crash
+If you or a loved one has been involved in a head-on collision in South Florida, the Pembroke Pines car accident lawyers at Cohn & Smith can help you pursue the financial compensation to which you may be entitled.Holding a Negligent Driver Accountable After a Head-on Collision

 Automobile accident cases, including head-on collisions, generally unfold under the principles of negligence law.
 In these claims, a person seeking to recover damages is required to meet a four-prong test.
 First, did the defendant owe the claimant a legal duty?
 If the defendant was operating a motor vehicle in the state of Florida, the answer to that question is usually yes because the law imposes a duty of reasonable care upon drivers.
 This means keeping a proper lookout, obeying the speed limit, and generally following the rules of the road.

 The next prong of the test concerns whether the defendant breached the duty of care that he or she owed to the claimant.
 This is often a hotly contested issue in a car crash case, and having an experienced attorney to help with this step is critical.
 It takes time and dedication to fully investigate and document the cause of an accident.
 In some cases, a professional reconstruction expert may be needed.
 The expert will prepare a written report giving his or her opinion on the cause of the crash and, if the case is not settled, may be called to give testimony at trial.